-You might be wondering who buys these correspondent loans?
+And who buys these loans?
 The same credit unions, banks, and other financial institutions that lend directly to consumers also purchase loans from correspondent lenders.
 This means that you can take out a loan with a correspondent lender, but a credit union could obtain your loan on the secondary market and become your servicer.
 By the time they purchase the loan, all of the hard work of the origination process is complete.

 How Does a Homebuyer Work with a Correspondent Lender?

 To illustrate how this type of loan works, let’s take a look at how the correspondent loan process would play out.